 Safelincs decided to support the great efforts of the charity and donated two Freedor units as well as the installation.
 Janet Taylor said “I would like to say what a difference the new door closers, that your company have generously donated and installed, have made to me and other volunteers who are working and serving food at the functions we are now having in the Corn Exchange.”
 She went on to mention that “Before it was never easy carrying trays etc into the main hall.
 I am sure that other caterers who hire our facilities will also appreciate what you have done.”

-Although the wedging open of the fire doors may have made it easier for staff to negate the problematic fire doors it introduced a serious issue.
+Although the wedging open of the fire doors may have made it easier for staff to negate the problematic fire doors, it introduced a serious issue.
 Wedging a fire door open is illegal and puts lives at risk.
 A closed fire door prevents the spread of fire and protects staff and patients within the hospital.
-If the fire door cannot close in case of a fire, smoke and fire will spread through the building.
+If the fire door cannot close in the event of a fire emergency, smoke and fire will spread throughout the building.
 Mike Farrell wanted to find a solution that would enable his staff to transport patients easily from one department to another and still comply with the fire safety regulations.

 If you would like more information or advice on Freedor please contact Safelincs Ltd on 0800 612 6537 or send an email to email@example.com